Kyle-Pu/DuolinGoFaster/README.md

 pip install uvicorn # to run local server
 ```

 Navigate to `translation_api` and run `uvicorn main:app --reload`.
 Note the port number used for the server.
-You may need to update `manifest.json` in `scripts/` accordingly.
+You may need to update `manifest.json` in `scripts/` accordingly (within `permissions` and `web-accessible-resources`).

 Navigate to `chrome://extensions` in Google Chrome, click `Load unpacked`, and select `scripts/`.

+- You may get an error regarding `Permission 'http://localhost:<PORT_NUMBER>/*' is unknown or URL pattern is malformed.` This is a-ok

 Ready to go!